-The program Vrackfeber is about wrecks in the Baltic Sea, starting from Sveaborg, the fortress built in the middle of the 16th century when the Swedes were fighting against the Russians about the hegemony of the Baltic Sea.
+The program Vrakfeber is about wrecks in the Baltic Sea.
+The story starts from Sveaborg, the fortress built in the middle of the 16th century when the Swedes were fighting against the Russians about the hegemony of the Baltic Sea.
 This fortress, situated just outside Helsinki, was called “The Nordic Gibraltar”.

 Beside diving and finding wrecks we also try to find out which wreck it is about if we are not sure.
 This detective job is something we also show in the program.